jeffbonnes/titanium_documentation/source/en/troubleshooting_your_installation.md

 ## Common System Files

 Common system files contain core programs and scripts, and their associated files, to which all users must have access in order to run Titanium.
-Their locations and desriptions are explained in the table below.
+Their locations and descriptions are explained in the table below.

 <table>
 <tr>